paulahemsi/deep_dive_into_web_development/README.md

 ## modules

 A whole React application can be written in a single file.
 Although that is, of course, not very practical.
 Common practice is to declare each component in their own file as an ES6-module.

+In smaller applications, components are usually placed in a directory called components, which is in turn placed within the src directory.
+The convention is to name the file after the component.

+Note that when importing our own components, their location must be given in relation to the importing file.
+The filename extension `.js` can be omitted.